Collaborative Mobility Virtual Conference: 17-20 November 2020

 PEDALLING A GREEN RECOVERY:

-You are invited to our second webinar in the Scotland Co-mobility series ‘Pedalling a Green Recovery’ where we will be exploring how we can unlock the potential of bike share in Scotland and giving a snap shot of the different types of schemes providing healthy, affordable and low carbon forms of travel in communities across the country.
+Our second webinar in the Scotland Co-mobility series ‘Pedalling a Green Recovery’ where we will explored how we can unlock the potential of bike share in Scotland and gave a snap shot of the different types of schemes providing healthy, affordable and low carbon forms of travel in communities across the country.

 Our series of webinars continues with speakers from Scotland and The Netherlands discussing setting up Mobility Hubs in rural areas of Scotland.